AbhishekTandon80/AIProject/README.md

 # AI Agent Application - WIP
 ## Description
-This project implements AI Chat Bot that provided option to integrate with both OpenAI and Mistral LLM.
+This project implements AI Chat Bot that integrates with both OpenAI and Mistral LLM.

 To get started
 - Install `Python 3.2+`